 First and foremost, your virtual CFO will help you define and measure your key metrics.
 If you haven’t already done so, your fractional CFO will come up with Standard Operating Procedures (SOPs) on how these key metrics should be measured and reported.
 This is a crucial first step; without taking this step, you won’t have the insights you need to improve your company’s performance.

 Next, your virtual CFO will also guide you in budgeting and cash flow planning.
 Now, the goal here is to give yourself enough leeway such that you can capitalize on any opportunities that emerge in the future.
 It’s a fine balance you’ll have to strike; you don’t want to miss out on sales because you have too little inventory, but you also don’t want to tie up all your cash in inventory that may takes months to sell.

 Last but not least, your virtual CFO will also take on the role of a business partner and help you in business model evaluation, strategy development, corporate finance, and even fundraising.

-Where fundraising is concerned, it also helps to have a virtual CFO on your team.
+Where fundraising is concerned, it also helps to have the financial expertise on your team.
 If you’re seeking funding, you need to make sure that your forecasts and financial targets are sound — and that’s where your virtual CFO comes in.
 If you’re new to fundraising, your virtual CFO can also walk you through the process, and give you tips on how to show potential investors the potential of your company.

 Growing your company with a Virtual CFO